 Chief Minister's Reading Challenge Ambassadors

-Irma Gold is an award-winning author and editor.
-Irma's short fiction for adults has been widely published, and her short fiction collection, Two Steps Forward, was shortlisted for or won a number of awards.
-She is also the author of three children's books, with a fourth, Seree's Story, on the way.
-She is currently working on a novel for adults which won the NSW Writers' Centre Varuna Fellowship Award.
-She is Convener of Editing at the University of Canberra and Editor at Melbourne publisher Inkerman & Blunt.
+Irma Gold is an award-winning author and editor, Convener of Editing at the University of Canberra, and Editor at Melbourne publisher Inkerman & Blunt.
+Irma's short fiction for adults has been widely published, and her short fiction collection, Two Steps Forward, was shortlisted for, or won, a number of awards.
+Irma is the author of three children's books, with a fourth, Seree's Story, on the way.
+Following winning the NSW Writers' Centre Varuna Fellowship Award, Irma is writing a novel for adults.

 It is safe to say that I am what my children call a Book Fiend.
 That is, I am obsessed with books and reading and writing and editing.
 I just love words!